• Study level

 Syllabus

-The courses are taught by industrialists and teacher-researchers specialized in the field concerned.
+Courses taught by industry experts and teacher-researchers specialized in the relevant field.

 Read more